Jana Kramer Breaks Down In Emotional Instagram Post, Gets Real About Parenting Struggles

 “You’re a great mom!
 This will pass.
 Go easy on yourself and it will get better soon,” another social media user wrote.

-As The Inquisitr previously reported, Kramer and her husband Mike Caussin welcomed Jace into their lives in December of 2018.
+As The Inquisitr previously reported, Kramer and her husband, Mike Caussin, welcomed Jace into their lives in December of 2018.
 They also have a daughter named Jolie.